Rayc940/ece5160-fast-robot/lab1/lab.md

 ## Objective

-The goal of this lab was to become familiar with the SparkFun RedBoard Artemis Nano and to establish communication between the Artemis board and the computer.
-This lab was divided into two parts:
+The goal of this lab is to become familiar with the Artemis Nano board and to establish communication between the Artemis board and the computer.
+This lab is divided into two parts:

 - **Lab 1A:** Arduino IDE setup and programming the Artemis
 - **Lab 1B:** Bluetooth Low Energy (BLE) communication using Python and Jupyter